-The following core resources are widely used by clinicians, researchers, and students.
-More detailed lists are found under the top row tabs on this Cancer Research Guide.
+The following resources are used by clinicians, researchers, and students.

 Designed to provide concise answers to patient care questions that arise in daily practice.
 Subject-specialist physicians serve as authors and editors.
 Published research is reviewed and summarized, and specific recommendations are made for patient care.
 NOTE: Restricted to campus access only.